dsccommunity/ActiveDirectoryDsc/source/Modules/ActiveDirectoryDsc.Common/docs/Test-ADReplicationSite.md

 ```

 ### -SiteName
-The replication site name to test the availability of.
+Specifies the replication site name to test the availability of.

 ```yaml
 Type: System.String